igorbonadio/mach5/README.md

 Currently we have 2 different types:

 - SINGLE: It is a single benchmark
-- FOR(var_name, start, and): It enables you  to test the same peace of code with diferent inputs, for example:
+- FOR(var_name, start, and): It enables you  to test the same piece of code with different inputs, for example:

 ``` c++
 class SortingNumberWith : public ::mach5::BenchmarkFixture {